-I think is safe to say crispy chicken wings are my specialty, and I guess this happened because I never liked the ones in restaurants, that are usually too moist, ‘saucy’ and fat for my taste.
+I think is safe to say crispy chicken wings are my specialty.
+I guess this happened because I never liked the ones in restaurants, which are usually too moist, ‘saucy’ and fat for my taste.
 So I worked on perfecting my technique and I’m really happy with how they turn out every time.

 Spices always differ, but this time I used a pre-made mix containing sage, thyme, yellow mustard, black pepper, coarse salt – which I bought from Burgundy’s Pasture Beef in Dallas, our local store where we can buy 100% grass-fed beef and pastured raised chicken.
 I also added some extra garlic powder, but not too much.
 So if you want to make the same mix, just mix the above ingredients or use your favorite spices.
 I really loved this because I used it for both the wings and the sweet potato fries and it worked really well.

 Another ingredient I always use when I make chicken wings is malt vinegar.
 I drizzle on them right after taking them out of the oven and I love the sour-salty taste.

 I recommend you read the entire recipe before you start because, in the last 30 minutes, you will add a sheet pan with the potatoes next to the chicken wings pan, both on the middle rack, so for this meal you need two pans to fit next to each other in the oven.

 How to serve mustard-sage crispy chicken wings

 We made so many versions of this platter over the years and we always eat them with the same pleasure.

 Try these mustard sage crispy chicken wings with the Nigella’s New Orleans Coleslaw made lectin-free.

 A simple and healthy game day, weekend treat.